a. A device consisting of fixed and moving parts that modifies mechanical energy and transmits it in a more useful form.

 To be cut, shaped, or finished by machine: This metal machines easily.

-[French, from Old French, from Latin māchina, from Greek mākhanā, dialectal variant of mēkhanē; see magh- in Indo-European roots.]
+[French, from Old French, from Latin māchina, from Greek mākhanā, dialectal variant of mēkhanē; see magh- in the Appendix of Indo-European roots.]